-Bryan Scandrett (Harbury Theatre Group) AVON SINGERS CONCERT - JUNE 13th taining and versatile.
+Bryan Scandrett (Harbury Theatre Group) AVON SINGERS CONCERT - JUNE 13th

 Despite many counter-attractions about 60 people attended a concert in the School Hall given by the Avon Singers.
-This group is made up of music students and staff from Coventry College of Education, and they were most enter-
+This group is made up of music students and staff from Coventry College of Education, and they were most entertaining and versatile.